heykayla/my-writing/how-tos/how-to-create-and-push-files-to-a-remote-repo-tutorial.md

  rewrite How-to-Guides/hello_world.md (87%)
 ```

-### Step 7 — Push the file to your remote repository
+## Step 7 — Push the file to your remote repository

+Pushing in Git is the process of sending your file to your remote repository.

 To publish your changes to your remote repository, run the `git push` command in your terminal.